Subspace stabilisers in hyperbolic lattices: Preliminaries

-A lattice $\Gamma < \G(\R)$ is called \textit{quasi--arithmetic} (with ground field $k$) if $\Gamma < \G(k)$ and \textit{properly quasi--arithmetic} if it is quasi--arithmetic, but not actually arithmetic.
-The above mentioned Vinberg's theorem shows that if $\Gamma' < G$ is commensurable with some quasi-arithmetic lattice $\Gamma < \G(k)$, then $\Gamma'$ is also a subgroup of $\G(k)$ and therefore quasi-arithmeticity is also an invariant property of commensurability classes of hyperbolic lattices.
+Proposition \ref{prop:adj-trace-of-QA} shows that if $\Gamma' < G$ is commensurable with some quasi-arithmetic lattice $\Gamma < \G(k)$, then $\Gamma'$ is also a subgroup of $\G(k)$ and therefore quasi-arithmetici\-ty is an invariant property of commensurability classes of hyperbolic lattices.

+Let us stress the fact that the notion of quasi-arithmeticity is distinct from the usual arithmeticity only for Lie groups of real rank $1$, due to Margulis' Arithmeticity Theorem \cite{Mar84}.
+Moreover, the superrigidity results of Corlette~\cite{Cor92} and Gromov--Schoen \cite{GS92} for $\mathrm{F}_4^{-20}$ and $\mathrm{PSp}_{n,1}$ together with the fact that for lattices in $\mathrm{PU}_{n,1}$, $n\ge 2$, traces are always integral (as proven in \cite[Theorem 1.5]{BFMS23} or \cite[Theorem 1.3.1]{BU23} based on work of Esnault--Groechenig \cite[Theorem~1.1]{EG18}) imply that, up to isogeny, the groups $\PO_{n,1}$ are the only non-compact semi-simple real Lie groups containing properly quasi-lattices lattices.
+Vinberg \cite{Vin67} constructed first properly quasi-arithmetic lattices in $\Isom(\HH^n)$ for low dimensions $2 \le n \le 5$ using reflection groups.
+On the other hand, Agol's construction \cite{Ag06}, extended by Belolipetsky--Thomson \cite{BT11} and Bergeron--Haglund--Wise \cite{BHW11}, yields properly quasi-arithmetic lattices in $\Isom(\HH^n)$ for all $n \ge 2$, as observed by Thomson \cite{Tho16}.